-A lightweight anonymous routing protocol to ensure anonymity inside NoC is introduced by \cite{charles2020lightweight}.
+\textbf{Metadata Analysis:} A lightweight anonymous routing protocol to ensure anonymity inside NoC is introduced by \cite{charles2020lightweight}.
 The proposed technique initiates a tunnel between the sender and receiver through a three-way handshake.
-The handshake uses per hop encryption and decryption to ensure a secure tunnel creation.
-After the tunnel creation, a router in the path only knows about the preceding and following routers.
-Therefore, the data transfer in tunnel ensures anonymity.
-The proposed anonymous routing ensures anonymity with only 4\% impact on performance while traditional onion routing implementation introduces 1.5X performance degradation.
+The handshake uses per-hop encryption and decryption to ensure a secure tunnel creation.
+After the tunnel creation, a router in the path only knows about the preceding and following routers (Figure~\ref{fig:electrical_count_3}).
+Therefore, the data transfer in the tunnel ensures anonymity.
+The proposed anonymous routing ensures anonymity with only 4\% impact on performance, while traditional onion routing implementation introduces 1.5X performance degradation.

 \citeauthor{sarihi2021securing} \cite{sarihi2021securing} propose an anonymous routing mechanism in NoC.
-This routing mechanism uses encrypted destination address and prevent any malicious router in the middle collecting the packets of same flow.
-Instead of plain-text source and destination, approximate routes and turns are embedded into the packet with encrypted destination.
+This routing mechanism uses an encrypted destination address and prevents any malicious router in the middle from collecting the packets of the same flow.
+Instead of plain-text source and destination, approximate routes and turns are embedded into the packet with an encrypted destination.
 Hummigbird-2 is used as the lightweight encryption needed in the scheme.
 The packets in the NoC are divided into secure and non-secure packets.
-Secure packet ensures that it's destination and source are not leaked to any unauthorized party through proposed routing mechanism.
-This solution incurs minimal area overhead of 1\% and power overhead of 10\%.
+The packet can take either one- or two-turn path for communication.
+Due to approximate routing, an attacker in the middle cannot distinguish a single destination (Figure~\ref{fig:electrical_count_4}).
+Secure packet ensures that its destination and source are not leaked to any unauthorized party through the proposed routing mechanism.
+This solution incurs a minimal area overhead of 1\% and power overhead of 10\%.